 Let's say you created a form that includes a checkbox question (in this example "Choose your sport").

-- A Checkbox field in Tally allows for multiple answers and needs to be mapped to a Multiple select in Airtable.
+- A Checkbox field in Tally allows for multiple answers and needs to be mapped to a Multiple select in Airtable (1)

-- Each Checkbox option (Running, Swimming, Hiking) in Tally can be mapped to a Checkbox in Airtable, which will basically indicate if that particular option was selected or not.
+- Or each Checkbox option (Running, Swimming, Hiking) in Tally can be mapped to a Checkbox in Airtable, which will basically indicate if that particular option was selected or not (2)

 - This is how the result will look like in Airtable.

 You can only map fields which are editable in Airtable.
+If you’re on a premium Airtable plan, field permissions might be limited.
 You can view the field permissions by clicking the column name → Edit field permissions.